-This metric is the way which is relevant to the way in which I would like to talk about the modern man.
-The modern man is a kind of man which has been shaped by the culmination of a particular metric of truth characterized by logically and scientifically prescribed methods of establishing clear and distinct facts (and a fact can be thought of as an atomic truth; one which is refined to its designation, and is not tied down to the full scope of an essence).
-This metric of truth forms a perspective from which man is understood as an individual specimen; certainly influenced by outside forces; perhaps even, in some sense, compiled by them, but, nevertheless, a physically bound and distinct entity, which, according to some points of view, houses a soul (which is also, to a lesser or greater degree, distinct).
+This metric is relevant to the way in which I would like to talk about the modern man.
+The modern man is a kind of man which has been shaped by the culmination of a particular metric of truth characterized by logically and scientifically prescribed methods of establishing clear and distinct facts.
+A fact is an “atomic” truth; one which is refined to its designation, and is not tied down to the full scope of an essence.
+This metric of truth forms a particular perspective.
+From this perspective, man is an individual specimen; certainly influenced by outside forces; perhaps even, in some sense, compiled by them.
+Nevertheless, man is a metaphysically distinct entity with physical boundaries.
+According to some points of view, he houses a soul.
+If so, that soul is also, to a lesser or greater degree, distinct).

 The Cartesian Factual Outlook